sinsinkun/raylib-3d/README.md

-# Code Guesser
+# 3D Test

-Simple raylib test project (basic UI).
-The main goal of this project was to create a standalone exe with no external dependencies.
-The game is simple.
-Guess the correct code.
-The color of the input field changes based on how many correct numbers there are (in the correct position).
+Simple raylib test project (basic 3D).
+The main goal of this project was to implement custom shader elements to properly emulate shade depth.
+This serves not only to expand my knowledge in raylib 3D rendering, but also GLSL and graphics processing.

 <img src="assets/screenshot.png" alt="screenshot" height="500" />